lee2716/Electronic-Circuit-Simulation-and-Analysis/README.md

-Overview

-This repository contains a series of lab experiments conducted during my junior year in the Information Theory and Coding Experiment Course.
-The project focuses on circuit design, simulation, and analysis using Multisim and MATLAB.
-Topics include signal generation, operational amplifiers, dynamic circuits, power amplifiers, and small-signal amplification.

-Course Labs

-Lab 8: Function Generator Design

-Understanding the principles of signal generators.

-Designing a function generator capable of outputting sine, square, and triangular waves.

-Analyzing sine wave signal generators.

-Lab 7: Operational Amplifier Circuits

-Studying integrated operational amplifier (op-amp) parameters and usage.

-Understanding negative feedback amplifiers.

-Simulating operational amplifier circuits and comparing active/passive filter characteristics.

-Lab 6: Frequency Response of Dynamic Circuits

-Analyzing the frequency characteristics of dynamic circuits.

-Examining the impact of circuit parameters on amplifier frequency response.

-Lab 5: Dynamic Components and AC Circuit Analysis

-Understanding first-order and second-order dynamic circuits.

-Studying impedance matching in sinusoidal steady-state circuits.

-Simulating AC circuits and analyzing impedance characteristics.

-Lab 4: Power Amplifiers

-Learning about power amplifier structures and working principles.

-Designing and simulating OCL (Output Capacitor-Less) circuits using discrete components.

-Implementing an audio power amplifier using integrated amplifier modules.

-Lab 3: Small Signal Amplifier Design

-Designing and simulating small-signal amplifier circuits.

-Utilizing Multisim for DC, AC, and IV characteristic analysis.

-Lab 2: DC Power Supply Design

-Understanding the functions of rectification, filtering, and voltage regulation.

-Designing a DC power supply and optimizing its performance using Multisim simulations.

-Technologies & Tools

-Multisim (circuit simulation and analysis)

-MATLAB (signal processing and theoretical analysis)

-Electronics & Circuit Design

-License

-This project is open-source under the MIT License.
+# Electronic Circuit Labs

+This repository contains laboratory experiments from my junior year (first semester) in the Communication Engineering program.
+The experiments focus on circuit design, analysis, and simulation using tools like Multisim.

+## Laboratory Experiments

+### Lab 8: Function Generator Design
+- Understand the working principle of signal generators.
+- Design a function generator capable of outputting sine, square, and triangular waves.

+### Lab 7: Operational Amplifier Circuits
+- Learn about integrated operational amplifier parameters and usage.
+- Understand negative feedback amplification circuits.
+- Simulate and analyze operational amplifier circuits and active/passive filters.

+### Lab 6: Frequency Characteristics of Dynamic Circuits
+- Simulate and analyze the frequency characteristics of dynamic circuits.
+- Study the impact of circuit parameters on amplifier frequency response.

+### Lab 5: Characteristics of Dynamic Components and Circuits
+- Understand the characteristics of first-order and second-order dynamic circuits.
+- Analyze voltage and current relationships in dynamic components.
+- Perform AC simulation and impedance matching analysis.

+### Lab 4: Power Amplifier Design
+- Understand the structure and working principle of power amplifiers.
+- Design and analyze a power amplifier using discrete components.
+- Design an audio power amplifier using an integrated amplifier module.

+### Lab 3: Small-Signal Amplifier Circuit Design
+- Learn design and simulation techniques for small-signal amplifiers.
+- Use Multisim for DC, AC, and IV curve analysis.

+### Lab 2: DC Power Supply Design
+- Understand the circuit design process and component parameters.
+- Design a DC regulated power supply including rectification, filtering, and voltage regulation.
+- Optimize the design using Multisim simulations.

+## Tools Used
+- **Multisim**: Circuit simulation and analysis.
+- **MATLAB**: Signal processing and coding experiments.

+## License
+This project is licensed under the MIT License.

+---

+Feel free to use or modify this repository for learning and research purposes!